drostron/slamdata-docs/source/slamdown-reference.rst

 Use one or more underscores (``_``) to create a text input field where a user can add text.

-For example, this line creates an input file for a user's interests.
-You can then refer to the value as ``:interests``
+The following code creates an input file for a user's interests.
+The value can then be referred to as ``:interests``.

+Example:

 ::

     interests = ________

-Optionally, you can pre-fill the input field with a default value by having it after the underscores in parentheses.
-This line creates an input field ``interests`` with a default value of "SlamData".
-You can then refer to the value as ``:interests``
+Optionally, the input field can be pre-filled with a default value by having it after the underscores in parentheses.
+The following code creates an input field called ``interests`` with a default value of "SlamData".
+The value can then be referred to as ``:interests``.

+Example:

 ::